2023

 703 S 6th Street, Philadelphia PA 19147

-The Philadelphia Dumpster Divers partnered with almost two dozen area museums, galleries and fine craft organizations to celebrate our city’s innovative craft culture, under the auspices of CraftNOW Philadelphia.
+The Philadelphia Dumpster Divers partnered with almost two dozen area

 Dumpster Diversions – 2017 Group Show